Space-time extremes of severe US thunderstorm environments: Preliminaries

 Let $\bm{s}_1, \ldots, \bm{s}_D \in \mathcal{X}$ denote grid points at which we regularly observe a field of pointwise maxima, which, based on~\eqref{eq:maxima_convergence}, we model by a max-stable field.
-In Section~\ref{sec:model:case_study} we shall justify modelling the margin at grid point $\bm{s}_d$ by a GEV distribution with location, scale and shape parameters $\eta_{\bm{s}_d}$, $\tau_{\bm{s}_d}$ and $\xi_{\bm{s}_d}$.
+One way to model the marginal parameters is to borrow strength across space, as in the Bayesian hierarchical approach used by \citet{davison2012}.
+In Section~\ref{sec:model:case_study} we shall instead justify modelling the margin at grid point $\bm{s}_d$ by a GEV distribution with location, scale and shape parameters $\eta_{\bm{s}_d}$, $\tau_{\bm{s}_d}$ and $\xi_{\bm{s}_d}$, \REVV{$d=1, \ldots, D$}.
 In our setting this entails the estimation of $3\times D$, i.e., $1857$, parameters.
-Computational considerations make it usual to first estimate these marginal parameters by maximum likelihood, and then to fix them and estimate the dependence parameters of the max-stable field by maximizing the composite log-likelihood.
+Computational considerations make it usual to first estimate these marginal parameters by maximum likelihood, and then to fix them and estimate the dependence parameters of the max-stable field by maximizing a composite log-likelihood.
+The latter approach, and more specifically the maximum truncated pairwise likelihood estimation used in this paper\REVV{,} are described in Section~\ref{sec:composite} of the Supplementary Material.